 A correctly formatted schema will populate this drop-down menu displaying the available GraphQL Resolvers for your API.
 Once a GraphQL Resolver is attached and the configuration is saved, double-click on the resulting GraphQL Resolver resource on the Stack Editor to begin configuring.
 Reference the GraphQL Resolver resource documentation for configuration options.

-When connected by a reference wire (dotted wire), a Function or Docker Task will add the following IAM policy to its role and gain permission to access this resource.
+When connected by a service discovery wire (dashed wire), a Function or Docker Task will add the following IAM policy to its role and gain permission to access this resource.

 No Permissions Added

-When connected by a reference wire (dotted wire), a Function or Docker Task will automatically populate and reference the following environment variables in order to interact with this resource.
+When connected by a service discovery wire (dashed wire), a Function or Docker Task will automatically populate and reference the following environment variables in order to interact with this resource.

 No Available Environment Variables